NamidaSai/evoCell/README.md

 evoCell follows the quest of a cute little cell to find as many gems as possible.
 It is said that when reaching 100 gems, the cell will have the potential energy to evolve into something new.

-This game is a simple 2D platformer with 5 levels, made using the Unity Game Engine.
+This game is a 10 minutes simple 2D platformer with 5 levels, made using the Unity Game Engine.

 All sound effects and music are my own.
 Soundtrack available at the link below: https://soundcloud.com/timeveil